richafnu/Viva/Viva/learning/workday-create-raas-report.md

        :::image type="content" alt-text="Screenshot of the Workday self enrollment completion prompts." source="../media/learning/workday-self-enrollment-completion-prompts.png" lightbox="../media/learning/workday-self-enrollment-completion-prompts.png":::

-    3. Add following values in the new prompts and select “OK”.
+    3. Add following values in the new prompts and select "OK".

-       - For Starting Prompt, add value StartDate in fields Label for Prompt and Label for Prompt XML Alias
+       - For Starting Prompt, add value StartDate in fields Label for Prompt and Label for Prompt XML Alias.
-       - For Ending Prompt, add value EndDate in fields Label for Prompt and Label for Prompt XML Alias
+       - For Ending Prompt, add value EndDate in fields Label for Prompt and Label for Prompt XML Alias.
    > [!IMPORTANT]
    > These label values are case sensitive.

-2. Go to **Advanced.** Check the field **Optimized for Performance**.
+2. Go to **Advanced**.
+Check the field **Optimized for Performance**.

    :::image type="content" alt-text="Screenshot of the Workday advanced option self enrollment report window." source="../media/learning/workday-advanced-option-self-enrollment-report.png" lightbox="../media/learning/workday-advanced-option-self-enrollment-report.png":::

 3. Save the field.
 Select **OK**.

 4. Share the report with Integrated System User (ISU) and respective security group, which you created while enabling content sync.
-Go to the **Share** section in the report, select “Share with specific authorized groups and users” and add group name and user name in Authorized Groups and Authorized users field.
+Go to the **Share** section in the report, select "Share with specific authorized groups and users" and add group name and user name in **Authorized Groups** and **Authorized users** field.

 5. Within the next 24 hours, the LRS sync calls the report API and accordingly reflects the data in Viva Learning.
 This depends on whether the admin enabled LRS on Admin portal.
 Refer to this document for configuration steps on the Admin portal.